 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Shadows of Self

-It is part of the , series and is a This science fiction is a hardcover edition that was published by Tor Books on October 6, 2015 and has 383 pages.
+science fiction, fantasy that was published by Tor Books on October 6, 2015 and has 383 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mistborn: The Final Empire, The Well of Ascension, The Hero of Ages, Towers of Midnight, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, The Bands of Mourning
+Other books by this author which I have reviewed include Mistborn: The Final Empire, The Well of Ascension, The Hero of Ages, Towers of Midnight, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, The Bands of Mourning

 Second in the Wax and Wayne subseries and fifth in the Mistborn science fiction series with this series revolving around Waxillium Ladrian, his friends, and his family and Wayne.
 It’s been a year since The Alloy of Law, 4.